 - While visiting Crater Lake, you can drive clockwise along the east rim and head to a great hike that is covered in our blog, hiking the Pinnacles Trail.
+You can also hike the Watchman Peak Trail, which is worth checking out.
+You should view our blog on Camping in Crater Lake National Park as well.
 We also have a number of other blogs on Oregon in general, which are worth checking out.

 - We have a number of National Park posters that you should look at, including our Crater Lake National Park WPA style poster.